cloudposse/geodesic/docs/customization.md

 the command line options must be introduced with double dashes and be set via `=`.
 Boolean options can be set `=true` with no argument on the command line.
-Command line options are lower case with words separated by dashes, while environment variables are upper case with words separated by underscored.
+Command line options are lower case with words separated by dashes, while environment variables are upper case with words separated by underscores.

 Valid:
 ```bash